CLUBS & ORGANIZATIONS

 Sponsor Contact: Danny Baker, Faculty, Department of Social Studies

-Sponsor Contacts: Jonathan Kobylas, Faculty, Department of Mathematics, and Noel Romero, Faculty, Department of Science
+Sponsor Contact: Noel Romero ’08, Faculty, Department of Science

 The Eagle Guard is a decades-old tradition at St. Thomas, known for its ability to bring spirit and momentum to every athletic event.
 The Eagle Guard is comprised of approximately twelve students, juniors and seniors, who help lead loud cheers at games, run the flag out onto the field before kickoff, guard Tom Eagle (our mascot), and much more.
 They live the phrase “Eagle Fight Never Dies”.
 Our Eagle Guard is proud to stand united with the STH Band and STH Cheerleaders at all times.
 If you think you are up to the challenge, listen for announcements to apply during our Spring Semester! #EFND